pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-26-stream-is-cool-but.md

 ![](https://media.giphy.com/media/l4q7VhGsL6BnXJrc4/giphy.gif)

-Stream starts to really shine.
+Stream starts to shine.
 Not being eager and processing results, one at a time, makes a huge difference with large lists and more complicated pipelines.

 When I started doing this little investigation, I wasn't expecting some findings.
-First, Enum with filter is a lot slower than a comprehension with a filter.
+First, `Enum` with filter is a lot slower than a comprehension with a filter.
 I was expecting it to be very similar.
 Need to find out why.

 Streams are better suited for larger pipelines and aren't the best tool for many use cases.
-Like everything in engineering, it's a matter of choosing the most cost-effective, fastest and elegant solution.
+Like everything in engineering, it's a matter of choosing the most cost-effective, fastest, and elegant solution.

 And at the end...
 You need to choose wisely.